-In February 2023 Sue Green, Executive Director of Workforce and Organisational Development, advised that she would be leaving the Health Board in May 2023 to take up a new role with NHS Wales Employers.
+Sue Green, Executive Director of Workforce and Organisational Development left the Health Board in February 2023 to take up a new role with NHS Wales Employers.

-The full membership of the Board is detailed within Appendix 2 of the Annual Governance Statement (pages 31B to 32B), and in the Remuneration Report on pages 84 to 89 of this document.
-The Annual Governance Statement also sets out details of the Board's supporting committee structure (Section 3.7 page 4B) and their membership (Appendix 2 pages 32B to 38B).
+The full membership of the Board is detailed within Appendix 2 of the Annual Governance Statement (pages 32B-38B), and in the Remuneration Report on pages 71 to 79 of this document.
+The Annual Governance Statement also sets out details of the Board's supporting committee structure (Section 3.10 page 3B) and their membership (Appendix 2 pages 32B-38B).